 Bed bugs prefer to live near their food source.
-That is why the most common places where they are found are beds, bedding (like pillows and quilts), and any surrounding furniture like dressers, nightstands, chairs, and couches.
-You can also find them on the carpet, walls, and ceiling as well as in your clothes.
+That is why the most common places to find them are beds, bedding (including pillows and quilts), and any surrounding furniture like dressers, nightstands, chairs, and sofas.
+You can also find them behind wallpaper and baseboards as well as in your clothing.
 Poorly washed or old furniture and bedding are more likely to serve as homes to bed bugs.

 Detecting Bed Bugs: Reading the Signs

-Now that you know the main kinds of places frequented by bed bugs, you need to learn how to read the signs that they are present in those areas.
-Often, the clearest signs are on you!
-Bed bugs bite and their bites result in red spots that can be found on any part of the human body.
-They usually come in sets of about 2-3 bites in a single row.
-Redness and itching generally accompany the bites of these insects as well.
+Now that you know the main places frequented by bed bugs, you need to know the signs that they are present in those areas.
+Often, the clearest signs can be found on you!

-Some other signs of a bed bug infestation include spots of blood on your mattress or sheets (another piece of evidence from their bites) and also little black dots, which are actually the feces of the insect), eggs, and shed skin.
+Some other signs of a bed bug infestation include spots of blood on your mattress or sheets, little black dots (which are actually the feces of the insect), eggs, and shed skin.

 Bed Bug Detectors